-Choose menu "Security -> Firewall", you can control the general firewall switch in the next screen (shown in Figure 4-30).
+Choose menu "Security→Firewall", you can control the general firewall switch in the next screen (shown in Figure 4-29).
 The default setting for the switch is off, the IP Address Filtering, Domain Filtering, MAC Address Filtering and Screen are disabled, and their settings are ineffective in the default settings.

-- Enable Firewall - Enable the general firewall switch or not. - Filtering rules, please select the rule for your need. - Enable Domain Filtering Enable the Domain Filtering or not. - > Enable MAC Address Filtering Enable MAC Address Filtering or not.
-There are two default filtering rules, please select the rule for your need. - Enable Screen Enable the screen function or not.
+- Enable Firewall - Enable the general firewall switch or not. - ➤ Enable IP Address Filtering Enable the IP Address Filtering or not.
+There are two default filtering rules, please select the rule for your need. - Enable Domain Filtering Enable the Domain Filtering or not.
+There are two default filtering rules, please select the rule for your need. - ➤ Enable MAC Address Filtering Enable MAC Address Filtering or not.
+There are two default filtering rules, please select the rule for your need. - Enable Screen - Enable the screen function or not.